hyeyoungshin/talk-scripts/script-linking-types.md

+This talk is based on the paper `Linking Types for Multi-language Software` by Daniel Patterson and Amal Ahmed, which is presented at SNAPL 2017.

+###Motivation
 In a large-scale software system, each part of the system is responsible for a specific task and is, therefore, often written in a language that is best suited for that task.
 This is a problem because as programmers develop complex systems, they spend much time refactoring.